overyou2003/overyou2003/README.md

 <div id="header" align="center">
   <img src="https://media.giphy.com/media/M9gbBd9nbDrOTu1Mqx/giphy.gif" width="100"/>
 </div>
+- “Front-end developer in progress 🌱 Always learning, always building”
+- “Open to collaborations and exciting projects 💡”
+- “Currently improving skills in JavaScript, React, and modern CSS”
+- “Documenting my journey as a developer here on GitHub 📖”

 <!--
 **overyou2003/overyou2003** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.